EMBL-EBI-TSI/bioexcel-cli/README.md

-# Bioexcel portal app command line tool
+# Bioexcel portal client - e2e testing tool
-An Bioexcel portal app command line tool, make executable and stick it in your `PATH`.
+An Bioexcel portal client command line tool for end to end testing.Make executable and stick it in your `PATH`.
 Define user credentials on `json/user.json`, If you want to use a token from a different source, stick it in a file and use the `--token` flag to pass it.